-The deadline for completion of the verification process is defined each school year in the Federal Register and published in the Student Financial Aid Handbook.
+The deadline for completion of the verification process is defined each school year in the Federal Register.

 FCTC will not award or disburse funds until the verification process has been completed.
 The Financial Aid Office may provide follow up correspondence to students who have not responded to the initial request for information but is not required to do so.